Comfortmaker Flame Sensing Failure

 Possible Causes

-Dirty flame sensor rod, Poor burner ground connection, Flame not properly contacting sensor due to misaligned burner, Low gas pressure on Comfortmaker manifold
+Dirty flame sensor rod, Poor burner ground connection, Flame not properly contacting the sensor due to a misaligned burner, Low gas pressure on the Comfortmaker manifold

 How to Fix / Troubleshooting